 Suicidal thoughts are complicated.
 Maybe you’re feeling suicidal because you just experienced a major loss – the loss of a loved one, major life changes, or loss of independence – and you feel like suicide is the only way to end the pain you’re in.
 Maybe you feel like your life has no purpose, that you’re alone in this world.
 You’ve lost all hope for the future and can’t see a solution for the problems you’re up against.
 You’re lonely, isolated, and feel like you have no one to turn to.
 You may feel alone, but you’re not – many people have felt that suicide was the only way out.
 It’s not.

-At Cedar Crest Hospital & Residential Treatment Center, we understand that suicidal thoughts and behaviors don’t make you weak or flawed; you’re a normal person coping with overwhelming emotional pain.
+At Cedar Crest, a hospital for suicidal ideation treatment in Belton, we understand that suicidal thoughts and behaviors don’t make you weak or flawed; you’re a normal person coping with overwhelming emotional pain.
 When you come to us, we’ll work alongside you, using your unique strengths and assets to help you form a strong foundation that you can build upon for years to come.
-At Cedar Crest, we will go above and beyond to help you feel safe and secure as you begin your journey of healing in our comforting, serene environment.
+At our treatment center, we will go above and beyond to help you feel safe and secure as you begin your journey of healing in our comforting, serene environment.
 We offer free, confidential assessments from a master’s level clinician 24 hours a day, 7 days a week.

 How to Help a Loved One or Family Member Seek Treatment

 If your loved one is struggling with thoughts of suicide, this is a medical emergency that requires immediate treatment.
 Call 911 or go to the nearest emergency room.
 The following are signs you should look for if you suspect your loved one is contemplating ending his or her life:

 - Talking about dying by suicide

 - Preoccupation with death or dying